John Wick: Chapter 3 – Parabellum: Plot

-John presents the medallion, which binds Sofia to return a debt, and demands to be directed to The Elder, the only person above the High Table.
-Sofia begrudgingly takes John to Berrada, her former boss, who tells John he may find The Elder by wandering through the desert until he can no longer walk.
-When Sofia refuses to give Berrada one of her trained Belgian Malinois, he shoots the dog but hits its bulletproof vest.
-John prevents Sofia from killing Berrada.
-They fight their way out of the kasbah and drive into the desert, where she leaves John.
-Seven days later, The Adjudicator and Zero confront the Bowery King, who refuses to abdicate his position.
-In response, Zero's students slaughter his men while the Bowery King is slashed seven times with a wakizashi.
-Meanwhile, John collapses in the desert and is brought to The Elder.
+John presents the marker, which binds Sofia to repay a debt to John (John had previously rescued Sofia's daughter and placed her in hiding).
+John demands to be directed to the Elder, the only person above the High Table, who alone can rescind John's excommunicado status.
+Sofia begrudgingly takes John to Berrada, her former boss, who tells John he may find the Elder only by wandering through the desert until he can no longer walk.
+When Sofia refuses to give Berrada one of her trained Belgian Malinois in return for his help, he shoots the dog, but hits its bulletproof vest.
+Even though John prevents Sofia from killing Berrada, they fight their way out of the kasbah and drive into the desert, where she leaves John.

+Seven days later, the Adjudicator and Zero confront the Bowery King, who refuses to abdicate his position.
+In response, Zero's students slaughter the Bowery King's men while Zero slashes the Bowery King seven times with a wakizashi.
+Meanwhile, John collapses in the desert and is brought to the Elder.

 John states that he wants to live to keep the memory of the love he once had with his late wife.
-The Elder agrees to forgive John if he kills Winston and remains subservient to the High Table for the remainder of his life.
+The Elder agrees to forgive John under the condition of killing Winston and subservience to the High Table for the remainder of his life.
 To show his fealty, John severs his ring finger and gives his wedding ring to The Elder.

-John returns to New York and is attacked by Zero and his students before reaching the protection of the Continental.
-The Adjudicator arrives, but Winston refuses to abdicate, and John refuses to kill him, leading The Adjudicator to revoke the Continental's neutral status and send both Zero and an army of heavily armed High Table enforcers to kill John and Winston.
+Upon returning to New York, John is attacked by Zero and his students before reaching the protection of the Continental.
+The Adjudicator arrives, but Winston refuses to abdicate, and John refuses to kill him, leading the Adjudicator to revoke the Continental's neutral status and send both Zero and an army of heavily armed High Table enforcers to kill John and Winston.
 Winston provides John with weapons and the assistance of concierge Charon and his staff.
-After killing all the enforcers, John is ambushed by Zero and his students; John proceeds to kill all but two.
-Zero battles John but is eventually defeated and left to die.
-On the roof of the Continental, The Adjudicator agrees to a parley with Winston, who offers fealty to the High Table.
+After killing all the enforcers, Zero and his students ambush John; John proceeds to kill all but two.
+Zero battles John, but is eventually defeated and left to die.
+On the roof of the Continental, the Adjudicator agrees to a parley with Winston, who offers allegiance to the High Table.

-John arrives; Winston shoots him and John falls to the street below.
-Winston reassumes his position and the severely injured John is secretly delivered to the Bowery King in an underground bunker; the two agree to join forces against the High Table.
+John arrives; Winston shoots him, and he falls to the street below.
+Winston reassumes his position, and the severely injured John is secretly delivered to the Bowery King in an underground bunker; the two agree to join forces against the High Table.